 Bradford MDC is one of the partners in the Digital Health Enterprise Zone, a £13m programme led by the University of Bradford to develop digital health innovations that help prevent and manage long-term health conditions.

 Leeds Academic Health Partnership

-The Leeds Academic Health Partnership brings together our universities, local NHS organisations, regional economic and health and care partnerships, Leeds City Council and third sector partners to solve the city’s hardest health challenges.
-They catalyse innovation and economic growth to transform health and care and reduce health inequalities.
+Leeds Academic Health Partnership brings together our universities, our local NHS organisations, regional economic and health and care partnerships, Leeds City Council and third sector partners to solve the city’s hardest health challenges.
+We catalyse innovation and economic growth to transform health and care and reduce health inequalities.

 Leeds Enterprise Partnership

 Dedicated to creating an even more skilled and prosperous Leeds City Region, Leeds Enterprise Partnership (LEP) provides investment and support to help the Leeds workforce, businesses and the economy to thrive, by working with organisations across the public and private sectors.

 With an overall aim of transforming the City Region economy, LEP focuses on four key areas: supporting growing businesses, developing a skilled workforce, increasing energy efficiency and improving the region’s infrastructure.

 Medilink Yorkshire and the Humber are a membership based representative body for the Healthcare Technology sector dedicated to the growth of sector across the North of England.

 They bring together the NHS, academia and industry to stimulate innovation and support the growth of the sector, providing specialist consultancy services around innovation and commercialisation, international trade, PR and marketing and sector skills provision.